ailinkhoo/CloudDevOps/notes/3_devops.md

 2. **Staging Server** (Test Server) where we deploy our code to ensure the deployment works before going into Production Server.

-3. **Continuous Integration**, CI Server is using Jenkins to orchstrate the process.
+3. **Continuous Integration**, CI Server is using Jenkins to orchestrate the process.
 It will take the code from GitHub and deploy to Staging and then to Production.

 **Execute the Initial Deployment**
 Set up a Continuous Integration server by configuring the Jenkins project to look at the GitHub repo.